 10. Four Mile Beach

 If you are staying in or around Hilo, you’ll want to check out Four Mile Beach.
+This beach rounds out of Hawaiian beaches list.
 It’s also called Carlsmith Beach Park and is unique because you won’t find any sand here.
 Don’t worry though, you can still sunbathe and lounge on a grassy lawn that reaches all the way to the water.
 A reef and rocks provide a natural barrier from heavier surf, which makes this another top spot for swimming and snorkeling.

 This beach does have amenities with lifeguards on duty, drinking water, restrooms, outdoor showers, and picnic tables.
 Kids will love it here as there are safe areas to swim and plenty of land to explore.
 A beach without sand might sound unappealing, but this is another destination that highlights the diversity of everything the Big Island has to offer.